 Our most common customers in the wintertime are people preparing their homes for sale, builders finishing up homes for delivery, our residential clients on a quarterly cleaning schedule, and our commercial clients on a monthly cleaning routine.

 While rescheduling jobs happens more in the winter because of excessively cold spells or strong winds, there are actually a surprising number of very nice days as well.
 I wrote a complete article about winter window cleaning pros and cons that you can read here.

 So, in summary, what’s the best time to have your windows cleaned?
 It depends on the reason for cleaning as well as the frequency.

 - Event cleaning — Have them done as close to the event as possible.
 To be on the safe side, call for your estimate and get on the schedule a couple of months in advance.
 If you haven’t done that, we’ll still do everything we can to make your job fit in our schedule, but it may not be possible, especially if it’s a busy time of year.

 - Occasional or annual cleaning — If weather were the only factor in choosing when to have my windows cleaned once a year and I wanted them to stay clean as long as possible, I would choose August or September, unless I lived next to a field of crops.
 In that case, I would have them done after the dust of harvest had settled.

-- Semi-annual cleaning — While there is nothing wrong with having your windows cleaned Winter and Summer, Spring and Fall works better of you want screens washed more than once a year.
-Also, Spring and Fall works better for having freshly cleaned, sparkling windows for your favorite holiday (unless that happens to be July 4th).
+- Semi-annual cleaning — While there is nothing wrong with having your windows cleaned Winter and Summer, Spring and Fall work better of you want screens washed more than once a year.
+Also, Spring and Fall work better for having freshly cleaned, sparkling windows for your favorite holiday (unless that happens to be July 4th).